lynsei/dockistry/README.md

 * ssl fully automated
 * gnupg keyrings

-Our opensource web-based editor "stacks" these repositories by automating the creation of cloud based servers on various providers, automating the Docker-Compose process & server configurations, installing your favorite dependency tools, and then rolling out your actual software for unit-testing.
+Our open source web-based editor allows you to stack these repositories by automating the creation of cloud based servers on various providers, automating the Docker-Compose/ Rancher process & server configurations, installing your favorite dependency tools, and then rolling out your actual software for unit-testing.
 We operate Gitlab CI for test automation on various OS.

-So to put it as simply as possible, Dockistry is for building Reactive apps and the infrastructure necessary for any developer or company to do that quickly and easily on any cloud hosting provider.
+**To put it as simply as possible:**

+Dockistry is for building Reactive apps and the infrastructure necessary for any developer or company to do that quickly and easily on any cloud hosting provider.

-Dockistry currently supports
+Dockistry currently supports these hosts:
 * Amazon AWS
 * Google Cloud
 * Docker Machine/Swarm

-We intend for this project to be fully platform independent upon launching the 1.0 version (Stable), and independent of any package or depenency tools, but the beta versions are specific to AWS and Kubernetes environment setups.
+We intend for this project to be fully platform agnostic upon launching the 1.0 version (Stable), but the beta versions are specific to AWS and Kubernetes environment setups.

          **It is not our intention to create (yet another) package manager.**

+### Primary use case
 The developers of Dockistry have primarily used it for E2E websites and mobile apps using Javascript with React-style  frameworks and NodeJS.
 We use tons of web components, CDNjs packages, SVG tools, and lots of other shiny web things.
 It's because of the magpie-esque tooling considerations and overwhelming amount of customization options, that we identified this clear need for a strategic, focused, and comprehensive management system using existing tooling.

-> We incorporate stacks in our repo that use the following types of React frameworks:
+> We intend to incorporate stacks in our repo that use the following types of React frameworks:

 * React native
 * Aurelia